academe/Omnipay-Wirecard/README.md

 A transaction on the gateway is uniquely identified *within an account* by a numeric seven-digit value.
-The order number will be generated on the creation of a transaction, or it can be generated in advance if that helps the merchant site processes.
+The order number will be generated on the creation of a transaction, or it can be generated in advance if that helps the merchant site workflow.

-To generate, i.e. reservce in advance, an order number, use this method:
+To generate, i.e. reserve in advance, an order number, use this method:

 ```php
 $response = $gateway->createOrderNumber()->send();